ustream/Errbit-proxy/README.md

 Errbit-proxy
 ============

 A proxy listening on UDP for incoming errors and forwarding them to Errbit/Airbrake.
-A bit like statsd but shittier.
+A bit like statsd but totally different.